 How to declutter a dressing table

-It can be so easy to pile everything on top of your dressing table and use it as a dumping ground, but resist the temptation.
-Try to keep the top relatively clear to give you space to use your make-up and pampering products.
+It can be so easy to pile everything onto your dressing table and use it as a dumping ground, but try to resist the temptation.
+Keep the surface relatively clear to give yourself plenty of space to use your make-up and pampering products.
+Decluttering is all about having a clear system for organising your accessories through clever storage ideas.

 Dressing table organiser